 Further, Norwegian presents a variety of game shows, including "Battle of the Sexes," and the "Newlywed/Not So Newlywed Game."
 The line has also given its newest ships a heavy focus on gaming by introducing Galaxy Pavilion, an extra-fee complex that encompasses a large arcade and a series of virtual-reality rides that make you feel like you're evading dinosaurs, walking a tightrope high above city streets or hang gliding through the mountains.
-It has also outfitted a couple of its new ships with free top-deck ropes courses and go-karts that carry a surcharge.
+It has also outfitted a couple of its new ships with go-karts that carry a surcharge.

 You'll find plenty to keep yourself busy outdoors during the day, too, with both lines providing at least one pool (but usually two or more) on every ship, along with children's splash areas, mini-golf courses, jogging tracks and basketball courts on most vessels.